First Aid at Work 3 Day Release in Glenrothes Training Centre

 - anaphylactic shock

-- recognise the presence of major illness (including heart attack, stroke, epilepsy, asthma, diabetes) and provide appropriate First Aid
+As well as this, you will be able to recognise the presence of major illness (including heart attack, stroke, epilepsy, asthma, diabetes) and provide appropriate first aid.

 How long does the course last?

-Courses last for three days.
-Candidates are required to complete eighteen contact hours of training and assessment.
-It is therefore necessary that candidates are able to attend for the whole duration of the course to allow them to be eligible for continuous assessment and certification.
+You will be required to complete eighteen contact hours of training and assessment.
+It is therefore necessary that you are able to attend for the whole duration of the course, to make sure you’re eligible for continuous assessment and certification.

-Candidates will be assessed throughout the course.
-Evidence of underpinning knowledge and practical skills competence will be recorded in a Student Workbook.
+You will be assessed throughout the course.
+Evidence of knowledge and practical skills competence will be recorded in a Student Workbook.